translate/translate/docs/developers/releasing.rst

 #.
 Create a new folder in the `Translate Toolkit
    <https://sourceforge.net/projects/translate/files/Translate%20Toolkit/>`_
    release folder using the 'Add Folder' button.
-The folder must have the same as the release name e.g.  ``1.10.0-rc1``.
+The folder must have the same name as the release version e.g.  ``1.10.0-rc1``.
 Mark this as being for staging for the moment.
 #. ``make publish-sourceforge`` will give you the command to upload your
    tarball and ``README.rst``.